-12 Disclosures include website as well as pre-contractual disclosures.
+&lt;sup>12 Disclosures include website, pre-contractual as well as periodic disclosures.

 The likely impacts of sustainability risks are difficult to quantify.
 Although the ESG practices of a company may influence its long-term value, there can be no guarantee regarding the performance of individual investments, nor on the returns of the strategy, despite the integration of sustainable risks.